jaimiles23/VBA-Operations/Excel/README.md

 To assign a macro to a keyboard shortcut, go to
 > Developer -> Macros -> Select the Macro -> Options -> Macro Options
 ![.](https://github.com/jaimiles23/VBA-Operations/blob/main/_images/Excel/MacroShortCut.png?raw=true)

+## Personal Macrobook
+The following are modules intended for use in your personal macrobook.
+Learn how to import macros to your personal macrobook in this repository's [HOWTO's](https://github.com/jaimiles23/VBA-Operations/tree/main/_HOWTO#sharing-code).

+## Workbook Specific Macros
+The following are macros intended for use in a specific workbook to solve a business use case.